Ice Rule Engine Detailed Guide

 app

-app is used to distinguish different applications, such as ice-test with app=1, when ice-test starts, it will go to ice-server to pull all the configurations of app 1 and initialize it according to the configuration
+app is used to distinguish different applications.
+For example, ice-test with app=1, when ice-test starts, it will pull all configurations for app 1 from the file system according to the configuration

 Add ice